bsmg/beat-saber-community-wiki/models/custom-avatars.md

 <!--  -->
 # Installation
 The latest Custom Avatar plugin can be found in the [Mod Manager](/beginners-guide#how-to-install-mods).
 Once installed you should see a file called `CustomAvatar.dll` inside your `Plugins` folder.
 You should also see a folder called `CustomAvatars` in the main install folder—this is where you will be placing the `*.avatar` files you want to use.
+You can download more avatars on [ModelSaber](https://modelsaber.assistant.moe/Sabers/).

 # Usage
 The plugin uses the keyboard to change the settings.
 Make sure you have the game in focus, i.e. click on the desktop game window.